 We recommend that you read our guide about where to stay in Beijing.
 It gives you an excellent overview of the most popular areas, highlighting each area’s main attractions and hotel recommendations.

-If you like our list of cool hotels in Beijing, then you should also check out our selection of boutique hotels in Shanghai or luxury hotels in Tokyo.
+If you like our list of cool hotels in Beijing, then you should also check out our selection of top hotels in Shanghai or recommended hotels in Tokyo.